falconry/falcon/doc/community/faq.rst

 instantiates.
 It does this for two reasons: first, to avoid the expense of creating the object, and second to reduce memory usage.
 Therefore, when adding a route, Falcon requires an *instance* of your resource class, rather than the class type.
-That same instance will be used to server all requests coming in on that route.
+That same instance will be used to serve all requests coming in on that route.

 Is Falcon thread-safe?